 Cost of living in Mexico

-Basic living costs in Mexico are already lower than those in the US, Canada and Europe.
-With the INAPAM card, seniors can enjoy additional discounts, and thus help to make their retirement incomes stretch further.
+With the INAPAM card, seniors retired in Mexico can enjoy additional discounts from defined product and service providers, and thus help to make their retirement incomes stretch further.

-Calculate your living costs: To calculate how much it will cost you to live in Mexico, connect to our Mexico Cost of Living Guide.
+Calculate your living costs: To calculate how much it will cost you to live in Mexico, read our Mexico Cost of Living Guide.

 Practical help with residency applications in Mexico